 58. When cresting the summit of a climb the Euro Cyclist will sit up, zip his jersey, and reach into his pocket for a snack while simultaneously looking back to see who will be accompanying him on the descent.
 Note that while coasting to allow another rider to catch up (in order to work together on the way down) is allowed, coasting in order to rest is FORBIDDEN.

-59. The Euro Cyclist shall own a sizeable parrot and will ensure that he is seen walking around photo shoots with it perched either upon his casually outstretched index finger or upon his shoulder.
+59. The Euro Cyclist shall own a sizeable parrot and will ensure that he is seen walking around photoshoots with it perched either upon his casually outstretched index finger or upon his shoulder.
 Hair should be slicked back for maximal effect.
-The parrot should either be white or it should contain three (3) or more colors found within the World cup stripes.
+The parrot should either be white or it should contain three (3) or more colours found within the World cup stripes.
 One must always smile when pictured with the parrot.
 The parrot should speak fluent Italian.
-In certain cases it is deemed advisable that the Euro Cyclist possess, in place of a parrot, SEVERAL young pumas.
+In certain cases, it is deemed advisable that the Euro Cyclist possess, in place of a parrot, SEVERAL young pumas.

-60. The Euro Cyclist shall never ride deep carbon wheels with aluminum braking surfaces, with the exceptions of Mavic wheels and the Ghibli disc.
-Aluminum braking surfaces detract from the seamless transition of black carbon to black tire that makes the Euro cyclist look so devilish upon his race wheels.
+60. The Euro Cyclist shall never ride deep carbon wheels with aluminium braking surfaces, with the exceptions of Mavic wheels and the Ghibli disc.
+Aluminium braking surfaces detract from the seamless transition of black carbon to black tire that makes the Euro cyclist look so devilish upon his race wheels.
 Deep carbon wheels shall have prominent decals upon them UNLESS they originate from Carbonsports in Germany.

 61. When the Euro Cyclist wins a race or a grand tour he shall stylishly uncork the bottle of champagne and spray it around the podium.
 If the rider is ravenous, slightly overweight and German he shall place the opening of the champagne bottle close to his mouth and drink (heavily) with puffed out cheeks and a smile.
 If the rider is truly Euro he will take the ENTIRE bottle of champagne in his arms and parade about the finish area with it.
 Champagne bottles must be COMICALLY OVERSIZED.
 One should spray the podium girls.
 Especially if they are dressed in white.